algolia/404-crawler/README.md

 - `--render-js` or `-r`:
   Use JavaScript rendering to crawl and identify a 'Not Found Page' if the status code isn't a 404.
 This option is useful for websites that returns a 200 status code even if the page is not found (Next.js with custom not found page for example)

 - `--output` or `-o`:
   Ouput path for the JSON file of the results.
 Example: `crawler/results.json`.
 If not set, no file is written after the crawl.

 - `--include-variations` or `-v`:
   Include all sub-path variations from URLs found in the `sitemap.xml`.
   For example, if https://algolia.com/foo/bar/baz is found in the sitemap, the crawler will test https://algolia.com/foo/bar/baz, https://algolia.com/foo/bar, https://algolia.com/foo and https://algolia.com

 - `--exit-on-detection` or `-e`:
   Exit when a 404 or a 'Not Found' page is detected.

 - `--run-in-parallel` or `-p`:
   Run the crawler with multiple pages in parallel.
 By default, the number of parallel instances is set to 10.
 See `--batch-size` option to configure this number.

-- `--batch-size` or `-b`:
+- `--batch-size` or `-s`:
   Number or parallel instances of crawler to run: the more this number is, the more resources are consumed.
 Only available when `--run-in-parallel` option is set.
+If not set, default to 10.

+- `--browser-type` or `-b`:
+  Type of the browser to use to crawl pages.
+Can be 'firefox', 'chromium' or 'webkit'.
+If not set, default to 'firefox'.

 ## Get started (maintainers)